In a Nutshell:

 You will be blown away by the options available here and may even suffer from some analysis paralysis trying to decide.

-Honestly, here, we recommend the partially assembled option because when Via Seating says “partially assembled,” they really mean 95% assembled.
-It will probably take you longer to get the parts out of the box than it will to put them together.
+Honestly, we recommend the partially assembled option because when Via Seating says “partially assembled,” they really mean 95% assembled.
+It will probably take you longer to get the parts out of the box than to put them together.
 This will be the easiest office chair assembly you’ve ever performed.
 Via did a great job here.

 Pros and Cons of The Genie Mesh Task Chair